Report: Kobe Bryant pilot may have been disoriented in fog

 Bryant, his 13-year-old daughter, Gianna, and six of their friends were killed, along with Zobayan.

+The company, however, said it had no problem canceling flights if weather was poor.
+It cited flights it canceled for Los Angeles Clippers star Kawhi Leonard and celebrity Kylie Jenner.

+Island Express reported 150 flight cancellations due to weather last year.
+There were 13 cancellations due to weather for 2020, all logged in the two days before Bryant’s fatal flight.

 About 45 minutes before takeoff, Zobayan had texted a group of people overseeing the flight that the weather was looking “OK.”
+Richard Webb, owner of OC Helicopters, which coordinated the flight, agreed.

-He took off from John Wayne Airport in Orange County at 9:06 a.m. with the eight passengers he had flown the day before to the same destination: a girls basketball tournament at the retired Lakers star’s Mamba Sports Academy north of Los Angeles.
+Zobayan took off from John Wayne Airport in Orange County at 9:06 a.m. with the eight passengers he had flown the day before to the same destination: a girls basketball tournament at the retired Lakers star’s Mamba Sports Academy north of Los Angeles.

 When the helicopter hadn’t landed within an hour, an executive of the company that operated the craft began a frantic search for the craft on tracking software and had another company chopper dispatched to look for it.